10 Risky Investments to Avoid … Unless You Can Afford to Lose Everything

 8. Shares of a Bankrupt Company

 Bondholders may be left empty-handed when a corporation declares bankruptcy.
-But guess who’s dead last in terms of priority for who gets paid?
+But guess who’s the very last to get paid?
 Common shareholders.

 Typically when a company files for bankruptcy, its stock prices crash.
-Yet recently, eager investors have flocked in to buy those ultracheap shares and temporarily driven up the prices.
+Yet in recent years, eager investors have flocked in to buy those ultracheap shares and temporarily driven up the prices.
 (Ahem, ahem: Hertz.)

 That post-bankruptcy filing surge is usually a temporary case of FOMO.
 Remember: The likelihood that those shares will eventually be worth $0 is high.

 You may be planning on turning a quick profit during the run-up, but the spike in share prices is usually short-lived.
-If you don’t get the timing exactly right here, you could lose big when the uptick reverses.
+If you don’t get the timing exactly right here, you could end up losing money when the uptick reverses.

 9. Gold and Silver